lhoursquentin/clash/README.md

 Using variables is not all bad though, if used internally it would definitely improve a few things, including speeding up methods by avoiding one command substitution per attribute when setting up the method context.
-This is definitely something that might be worth trying in a later version at least.
+This strategy is available in **clash**, but disabled by default since performance improvement was not as meaningful as expected (to use it set `CLASH_HYBRID=true` in the shell environment).

 Also one thing to note is that using variables would mean bypassing `getattr` and `setattr` hooks when using direct access, which would defeat their purpose.